 Boat fishing for bass it is then!!

-Right, first of all we are only talking small dinghy type vessels here for our fishing.
+Right, first of all we are only talking about small dinghy-type vessels here for our fishing.

 We are definitely not going to be using a thumping great charter boat or a boat the size of the QE2 (if it still exists).

-Remember, bass especially get spooked really easy, so we don’t want a massive engine tearing up the water do we now.
+Remember, bass especially get spooked really easily, so we don’t want a massive engine tearing up the water do we know?
 Or, something else is ruining our daytime fishing like Jets skis.
 (We will cover that in a bit.)